-Vegan sweet potato recipes like today’s salad is one of the easiest to make.
-This vibrant, healthy and nutritious rainbow colored Mexican themed vegan sweet potato black bean quinoa salad is perfect to celebrate Cinco de Mayo or just about any day of the year.
+This vibrant, healthy and nutritious rainbow colored Mexican themed vegan sweet potato quinoa salad with black beans is perfect to celebrate Cinco de Mayo or just about any day of the year.
 Filled with fresh herbs and a zesty lime based dressing.
 Gluten-Free too.
 While everyone has been gearing up for Cinco de Mayo the past week, I was getting ready for something else instead.

 The beginning of boating season.

 While that used to mean nothing to me, my dad and uncle recently (last fall) purchased a sailboat and May 1st was meant to be launch date.

 The original plan was for a crew of 4 (my dad, uncle, cousin, and dad’s friend up from Moscow for his 50th bday celebration) to sail the boat from the Cape to the marina where it would be docked in Connecticut.
 The 100 mile voyage was meant to take 3 days.